 The Brandberg (Burning Mountains) are regarded as the highest in Namibia and home to the famous White Lady, one of more than 45,000 rock paintings in the area.
 After reaching our destination for the day, this afternoon we will make the 1-hour hike to visit the painting that is said to be around 2,000 years old.
 (Please be advised that the hike does traverse rough terrain along the gorge of the normally dry Tsisab River).

 The massive granite formations of Spitzkoppe tower 700 metres above the desert plains below and the presence of rock art indicates their significance to the San people who lived here many years ago.
-We will enjoy a walk with a local guide and have the opportunity to view some examples of the San’s rock art before setting off for the seaside town of Swakopmund.
+We will enjoy a walk and have the opportunity to view some examples of the San’s rock art before setting off for the seaside town of Swakopmund.
 Swakopmund is well known for its many adventure activities, coffee shops and rich German influence.
-This evening you will have the opportunity to book some of the many exciting activities on offer and we end the day with dinner out at a local restaurant.
+Although you tour comes to an end upon arrival in Swakopmund, this evening you will have the opportunity to book some of the many exciting activities on offer should you wish to extend your stay in Swakopmund.

 Today is a free day to enjoy adventure, explore Swakopmund or simply enjoy a great bake at a local coffee shop.
 Swakopmund offers all the conveniences of a little city and there is something to keep everyone busy.
 This welcome brush with civilization is the perfect launching pad as we venture to the Namib Desert tomorrow morning.